palantir/policy-bot/README.md

 # "name" is required, and is used to reference rules in the "policy" block
 name: "example rule"

-# "description" is optional and that provides an explanation of the rule
+# "description" is optional and provides an explanation of the rule or
-# or additional help for users.
+# additional help for users.
 Unlike YAML comments, it appears in the pull
 # request details UI along with other information about the rule.
 description: "A rule that explains how to configure all of the features"